all photos by VenueMaps.net

 The volume of Rock and Roll’s heavier varieties, from punk to metal, has often relegated their live performance to dingy basements, back rooms, attics and garages.
 The venues on this list fall in that vein echoing the varying degrees of grunginess in the music played within their walls.

 Over the past few years VenueMaps.net has traveled the country photographing the ins and outs of many American live music venues.
-Here are the top ten favorite featured rock venues from the featured venues list.
+Here are the top ten favorite rock venues from the photographed venues list.

 Bar XIII in Wilmington, Delaware, hosts local bands and holds 200 rock fans on weekends.

 The Sidebar in downtown Baltimore, Maryland, is a low-ceiling, brick-walled underground dive bar with just enough room to sway and bump around.

 Gabe’s in Iowa City, Iowa, brings local, regional and national talent to either its full upstairs venue or more intimate downstairs bar.